 PayU backed Citrus Pay strikes partnership with HPCL to drive cashless payments

-New Delhi [India], Dec.13 (ANI): A disruptive player in the field of consumer payments and mobile banking solutions, Citrus Pay announced its association with HPCL, aimed at making the delivery of LPG Gas Cylinders smart and cashless.
+New Delhi, December 13: A disruptive player in the field of consumer payments and mobile banking solutions, Citrus Pay announced its association with HPCL, aimed at making the delivery of LPG Gas Cylinders smart and cashless.

 Citrus Pay was acquired by Nasper’s PayU in September, 2016 and is now a part of PayU India.
 As an immediate effect of the association, HPCL users will now receive an SMS the day their cylinder is out for delivery and they may follow the link in SMS to pay for the same online, via credit and debit cards, net banking or Citrus Pay wallet.